-1.2 Background on stability of hopping and running devices

-As most famously demonstrated by Marc Raibert and co-workers hoppers in 2D (e.g., [6]) and 3D (e.g., [7]), powered and controlled hopping can be balanced by appropriate controlled foot placement.
-On the other hand, walking devices can have passive stability with no tethers nor electronic control (e.g., [8,9]).
+1.2 Background on Stability of Hopping and Running Devices.
+As most famously demonstrated by Marc Raibert and coworkers hoppers in 2D (e.g., see Ref.
+[6]) and 3D (e.g., see Ref.
+[7]), powered and controlled hopping can be balanced by appropriate controlled foot placement.
+On the other hand, walking devices can have passive stability with no tethers nor electronic control (e.g., see Refs.
+[8] and [9]).
 Passive-dynamic running has been much less explored and arguably (see below) never demonstrated with a physical device.
-If balance is not a concern, as for 1D vertical hopping in which the only stability concern is regularity of hop height, open-loop actuated one-dimensional hopping simulations and devices have been shown to have stable periodic motions [10, 11].
-Note, open-loop control is a slight (also not-precisely delineated) generalization of passive dynamics.
-In one dimension, even with collisional dissipation, passive (no motors, no electronic sensors) hopping can exhibit 'one-way' stability [12] towards special non-dissipative modes.
+If balance is not a concern, as for 1D vertical hopping in which the only stability concern is regularity of hop height, open-loop actuated one-dimensional hopping simulations and devices have been shown to have stable periodic motions [10,11].
+Note that the open-loop control is a slight (also not precisely delineated) generalization of passive dynamics.
+In one dimension, even with collisional dissipation, passive (no motors and no electronic sensors) hopping can exhibit "one-way" stability [12] toward special nondissipative modes.

-To the best of our knowledge, all two-or-three dimensional hopping or running simulations and devices in the literature have one or more of these features:
+To the best of our knowledge, all the two- or three-dimensional hopping or running simulations and devices in the literature have one or more of these features: